-This itinerary is operated by Great British Walks, which will arrange all the Bed & Breakfast accommodation, luggage transfer, guidebooks, and maps, and offer high quality customer service through the entire booking process.
-They supply fabulous vacation packs which contain leaflets and details of interesting places to visit.
+This itinerary is operated by Great British Walks, who will arrange all the Bed & Breakfast accommodation, luggage transfer, guidebooks and maps, and offer high quality customer service through the entire booking process.
+They supply fabulous holiday packs which contain leaflets and details of interesting places to visit.
 They can help with travel advice for arrival and departure and can also book taxis.

 They will be happy to put together a shorter Pennine Way itinerary if you do not have the time to walk the full trail.